Chapter 5120:1-1 Release

 (D) The procedures as set forth in this rule shall not apply to probation offenders or community control offenders under the supervision of the adult parole authority.

-(A) Pursuant to rule 5120:1-1-12 of the Administrative Code the parole board and the parole officer have significant discretion to impose conditions of release designed to protect the public and to promote the offender’s successful reintegration into the community.
-This rule does not limit any discretion to impose special conditions that exists under that rule.
+(A) Pursuant to rules 5120:1-1-12 and 5120:1-1-41 of the Administrative Code, the parole board has significant discretion to impose conditions of release and post-release control sanctions designed to protect the public and promote the offender's successful reintegration into the community.
+This rule does not limit any discretion to impose special conditions or post-release control sanctions that exist under those rules.

-(B) Whenever an offender under the supervision of the adult parole authority commits a violation of the conditions of release, the authority will take appropriate steps in response to the violation behavior.
-These steps may range from warning the releasee to refrain from future violation behavior to revocation of release.
-Parole officers, supervisors and hearing officers have discretion to reasonably impose various sanctions in response to violation behavior.
+(B) Whenever an offender under the supervision of the adult parole authority commits a violation of the conditions of release or post-release control sanction, the authority will take appropriate steps in response to the violation behavior.
+These steps may range from warning the releasee to refrain from future violation behavior to revocation of release or the imposition of a prison sanction.
+Parole officers, supervisors, and hearing officers have discretion to reasonably impose various sanctions in response to violation behavior.
 The division of parole and community services may adopt specific procedures to carry out the purpose of this rule.

 (1) Community service;